The home of Jazz

 Another name to remember, and easily so is the hungry brain, this name of course makes sense especially when you add the element of jazz music into the mix.
 Here on of Mike Reeds biggest ventures also had great involvement, as Umbrella Music here presented the Transmission series.
 This series is one completely immersed, and without commercial aims, only for the love and dedication to real authentic jazz music.

-Of course if you are in the jazz scene is something which has to be explored, this is the home of for us the best all round drummer currently, and if you are lucky you may also be able to catch him in performance there.
+Of course if you are in the jazz scene is something which has to be explored, this is the home of for us the best all round drummer currently, and if you are lucky you may also be able to catch him in performance there when not doing UPVC door repairs in Bristol.

 A little bit about Buddy Rich